Addition of nutrients to food

 Regulation (EC) No. 1925/2006 of the European Parliament and of the Council on the addition of vitamins and minerals and of certain other substances to foods entered into force on January 19, 2006 and has been applied as of July 1, 2007.
 Links to the Regulation can be found in the right-hand column of this page.

-The Decree of the Ministry of Trade and Industry on the national measures required by the entry into force of Regulation (EC) No. 1925/2006 of the European Parliament and of the Council on the addition of vitamins and minerals and of certain other substances to foods (726/2007) entered into force on July 1, 2007 and repealed the earlier national provision on fortified foods (Decree 281/1972 and Decree of the Ministry of Trade and Industry 917/2002).
+The Decree of the Ministry of Trade and Industry on the national measures required by the entry into force of Regulation (EC) No. 1925/2006 of the European Parliament and of the Council on the addition of vitamins and minerals and of certain other substances to foods (726/2007) entered into force on July 1, 2007).
 The permit procedure for fortified foods has been abolished and replaced with the notification procedure.
-A food business operator must notify the Finnish Food Safety Authority Evira of the bringing to market of any food to which vitamins and/or minerals have been added (see Notification on bringing to market fortified foods).
-For more information on transitional measures, please see Provisions for the transition period.
+A food business operator must notify the Finnish Food Safety Authority Evira of the bringing to market of any food to which vitamins and/or minerals have been added (see Notification on bringing to market fortified foods, link on the right).